device42/device42-docs/docs/auto-discovery/tcp-port-scan-auto-discovery.md

 import ThemedImage from '@theme/ThemedImage' import useBaseUrl from '@docusaurus/useBaseUrl'

-TCP port scan autodiscovery helps speed up autodiscovery by pre-scanning a specified range of IP addresses.
+TCP port scan autodiscovery accelerates autodiscovery by pre-scanning a specified range of IP addresses.
 Device42 determines which machines exist, which ports the machines have open, and whether they are running \*nix or Windows.

 When the scan is complete, Device42 will use the resulting TCP scan data to either create or update an autodiscovery job for the qualifying IPs.